 PURPLE: In a shocking moment of consideration, Emilia clutched the phone to her fluttering chest.
 Her mind did somersaults of confused pain as she considered the impossible dilemma set before her, so complicated and so impossible that she thought she might languish in despair for the remainder of her unfortunate, miserable days.
 With great hesitation and fear, she dialed the number which she so sincerely dreaded dialing, and much to her immeasurable displeasure, the other person answered.

-What works: We do have a strong tone here, and there’s a cool style buried somewhere under the adjectives.
-I like the verbs ‘clutched’ and ‘languished’–we have some potential here.
-I even like ‘fluttering chest,’ even if it borders on cliche (tragically, there just aren’t a lot of ways to describe a pounding heart that aren’t kind of trite).
+What works: We do have a strong tone here, and there’s a cool style buried somewhere under all those adjectives.
+I like the verbs ‘clutched’ and ‘languished’—we have some potential here.
+I even like ‘fluttering chest,’ despite it bordering on cliche (tragically, there just aren’t a lot of ways to describe a pounding heart that aren’t a little trite).

 What doesn’t: There’s a lot of weak verbiage and adjectives getting in the way.
 ‘Somersaults of confused pain’ and ‘in a shocking moment of consideration’ doesn’t make a lot of sense, and ‘impossible dilemma’ is sort of redundant.
 Most of this passage is completely vestigial and doesn’t add much information.

 FIXED: Emilia clutched the phone to her fluttering chest while she considered her dilemma.
 Finally, she dialed, dreading each moment until the other person answered.

 (A note: ‘languish’ was a strong verb here, but I couldn’t find a natural way to work it in, so I cut it.
 If you can find a way to keep those strong verbs, awesome!
 If not, it’s best to let them go.
 Write them down and save them for a later scene.)

 Get access to writing resources like our: